MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-microsoft-365-apps.md

 > [!NOTE]
 > The "[Explained - Microsoft 365 Apps Update Channels](https://youtu.be/eNn4PDkmo7s)" video gives you a complete overview of all update channels.

 We recommend Current Channel, because it provides your users with the newest features as soon as they're ready.
-If you need additional predictability of when new features are released, we recommend Monthly Enterprise Channel with a [servicing profile](./admincenter/servicing-profile.md).
-By using a servicing profile, you’ll automatically deliver monthly Microsoft 365 Apps updates for specific users or groups in waves, limiting the impact on your network.
+If you need additional predictability of when new features are released, we recommend Monthly Enterprise Channel with [cloud update](./admincenter/cloud-update.md).
+By using cloud update, you’ll automatically deliver monthly Microsoft 365 Apps updates for specific users or groups in waves, limiting the impact on your network.
 In those cases where you've selected devices that require extensive testing before receiving new features, we recommend Semi-Annual Enterprise Channel.

 All the update channels receive updates for security and non-security issues when needed.
 These updates usually occur on the second Tuesday of the month.